marc-dantas/inkpad/README.md

 - Thickness: Stroke thickness
 - Color: Stroke color

-To select a color for the stroke, click the desired color square.
+To select a color for the stroke, click the desired color square in the status panel.

 To set the thickness of the stroke, press one of the keys to set the thickness:
 - `0`